psvensson/node-red-contrib-firebase-admin/README.md

 Pushes the new object onto an array under the path

 input: {payload: {path: 'foo/bar'}, {some: 'object', foo: 17}}
+output: the url to the newly pushed data () something like "https://xxxx-1111.firebaseio.com/foo/quux/-LhzUELu7Vv4DCD16zTK")

 ## rtdb-query
 Set up a reactive query for a path in the rtdb database.